tezos/tezos-mirror/docs/developer/contributing.rst

 can have a look at the :ref:`software architecture
 <software_architecture>` of Tezos.
 It will
-give you the main components and their interactions, and links to the documentations for the various parts.
+give you the main components and their interactions, and links to the documentation for the various parts.

 Now, that you're ready to delve into the code, it is time to know how contributions to the code are submitted, reviewed, and finally accepted into the master branch.